Bubb13/EEex-Docs/source/EE Game Lua Functions/Infinity/index.rst

 Infinity_FetchString
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Returns the string for the string reference specified
+Returns the string for the string reference id specified

 ::